mark182182/sandbox/cpp/docs/spec.md

 ### Notes on the language specification and other stuff

+Dangling pointers:

+- Cause: pointing to a memory location which has been deleted/freed
+- Solution: Initialize pointer to NULL

 Vertex input:

 - Floating point coordinate data in 3D space.
 Can be absolute or normalized values (from -1.0 to 1.0).